quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 Optionally, you may also want to make sure that you have the latest `vue-cli-plugin-quasar` package.

-You may also want to make sure you have the latest of `@quasar/extras` package too:
+It's a good idea to keep `@quasar/extras` package to its latest version too:

 ```bash
 # optional, but recommended